Health & Care Professionals

-This section provides information for Health Professionals and Practitioners.
+This section provides information for Health and Care Professionals and Practitioners.

 In this UK-wide scheme, NIHR wishes to fund research on current public health interventions, in timescales that are relevant to local government, with the aim of informing practice and policy decisions.
 We are particularly interested in population level, non-clinical, transdisciplinary interventions that impact upon the health of the public and inequalities in health.

 Our approach is collaborative and responsive.
 We look to build productive working relationships with local authorities, commissioners and their local partners so that our evaluations meet their needs, and the evaluations will also be relevant and important to the wider public health community.
 We work with local authorities and wider stakeholders to co-produce evaluation designs.
 This can be done in different ways, but the approach is participative and seeks to build consensus about the aims and outcomes of the public health intervention, and about the aims, research questions and approach of the evaluation.

 Each project has its own research design and we always look for opportunities to co-produce research with people who use or deliver services and with other local stakeholders.
 This might involve peer researchers, service user groups, and funding local practitioners to be embedded in the evaluation team.
 These approaches help build local capacity in research and evaluation, potentially leaving a longer-term legacy from the evaluations we undertake.

 Public involvement and engagement (PIE) is central to our approach, it is important to consider PIE is embedded in the development and implement of the intervention.
 Within the PHIRST evaluation teams it happens at a strategic level through the work of PIE advisors on our advisory boards.
 We have lay co-applicants in our teams.
 PIE also runs through each of our evaluation projects.
 You can find more about this on the Public Partnership section.

 How we will use the findings